aws/amazon-freertos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report for Amazon FreeRTOS
+about: Create a bug report for FreeRTOS
 labels: bug

 ---